Fiat money

 Yuan dynasty banknotes are a medieval form of fiat money.
 This banknote has a value of èr guàn (貳貫) printed on it, where 貳 is the version of the word "two" used in financial writing, and 貫 is a unit of measure called a string of cash coins.
 Directly under the words "貳貫" are a picture of 2 circular strings of cash coins, visually depicting the physical currency value represented by this banknote.

-Fiat money is a type of government-issued currency, authorized by government regulation to be legal tender.
-Typically, fiat currency is not backed by a precious metal, such as gold or silver, nor by any other tangible asset or commodity.
-Since the end of the Bretton Woods system in 1976 by the Jamaica Accords, all the major currencies in the world are fiat money.
+Fiat money or fiat currency is a type of government-issued currency, generally created by a central bank, authorized by government regulation to be legal tender but not backed by a precious metal, such as gold or silver, nor by any other tangible asset or commodity.
+Since the end of the Bretton Woods system in 1976 by the Jamaica Accords, all the major government currencies in the world are fiat money.

-Fiat money generally does not have intrinsic value and does not have use value.
+Fiat money generally does not have intrinsic value nor a use value.
 It has value only because the individuals who use it (as a unit of account or, in the case of currency, a medium of exchange) agree on its value.
 They trust that it will be accepted by merchants and other people as a means of payment for liabilities.
+Austrian, monetarist, neoclassical and New Keynesian economists argue that an increase in the fiat money supply causes inflation while Keynesian, Post-Keynesian and modern monetary theory economists argue that an increase in money supply is insufficient to cause inflation.

 Fiat money is an alternative to commodity money (which is a currency that has intrinsic value because it contains, for example, a precious metal such as gold or silver which is embedded in the coin).
 Fiat also differs from representative money (which is money that has intrinsic value because it is backed by and can be converted into a precious metal or another commodity).
 Fiat money can look similar to representative money (such as paper bills), but the former has no backing, while the latter represents a claim on a commodity or a tradable investment, and can be redeemed to a greater or lesser extent.
 (Note: See Monetary economics for further discussion.)

 Government-issued fiat money banknotes were used first during the 13th century in China.
 Fiat money started to predominate during the 20th century.
-Since President Richard Nixon's decision to suspend US dollar convertibility to gold in 1971, a system of national fiat currencies has been used globally.
+Since US President Richard Nixon's decision to suspend US dollar convertibility to gold in 1971, a system of national fiat currencies has been used globally.